lucidsoftware/rules_twirl/README.md

 Skydoc is automatically updated on build merged into the master branch.
 To update the documentation, please submit a pull request.
 The doc will be updated when it is merged.

 ### Deploying documentation
-http://lucidsoftware.github.io/rules_twirl/ is deployed from the `gh-pages` branch, which is updated with each build on the master branch.
+The Skydoc site for rules_twirl is deployed from the `gh-pages` branch.
+That branch is deployed with each build of the master branch.

 ## Usage
 The `twirl_templates` rule compiles Twirl templates to a source jar that can be used with the `rules_scala` rules.
 For example,